|photo by Nik Fiend|

 Apologies for the crappy quality of this video, which goes a bit wibbly here and there.
 What can I say?
 It’s old technology, transferred by a non-expert from home video to digital video to iMovie to Vimeo.
 The entire clip is about 15 minutes long.

-(Also, did I say my vampire novel Suckers is out as an e-book?
-A snip at $3.99!
+(Also, my vampire novel Suckers is available as a paperback or e-book.
 Tell your friends.
 I have also written books on the Swedish vampire movie Let the Right One In and on the TV show Buffy the Vampire Slayer.)